UST-DeMAF/DeMAF-Documentation/README.md

 5. Clone the DeMAF-Shell to your system (as a independent repository):
     - `git clone https://github.com/UST-DeMAF/demaf-shell.git`

-6. Open a CMD and navigate to the `demaf-shell` root folder and run the command:
+6. Open a terminal and navigate to the `demaf-shell` root folder and run the command:
     - Windows: `mvnw spring-boot:run`
     - Mac and Linux: `./mvnw spring-boot:run`